Tony Robinson (American football): 1985 season

 On September 28, 1985, Tennessee hosted #1 Auburn, which featured eventual Heisman winner Bo Jackson at running back.
 On Tennessee's first drive, Robinson broke loose for a 39-yard scramble to set up the Vols' first score.
 Following an Auburn turnover, Robinson connected with McGee for a 37-yard touchdown.
 In the second quarter, Robinson engineered a third scoring drive, capped by an off-balance touchdown pass to Vince Carter.
 When Auburn cut the lead to 24–6 in the fourth quarter, Robinson led the Vols downfield on another scoring drive, which featured a long pass to McGee and a touchdown pass to Clinkscales.
-After Auburn scored again, Robinson responded with a 30–yard touchdown pass to Eric Swanson, and the Vols held on for a 38–20 win.
+After Auburn scored again, Robinson responded with a 30-yard touchdown pass to Eric Swanson, and the Vols held on for a 38–20 win.
 Robinson finished with 259 yards passing and a school-record four touchdown passes.
 Having upstaged Jackson, Robinson was featured on the cover of the October 7, 1985, edition of Sports Illustrated under the caption, "The Tennessee Waltz: Tony Robinson Buries Auburn."

-After a hard-fought victory over Wake Forest, Tennessee traveled to Gainesville to face the #7 Florida Gators, who had not lost since the first week of the 1984 season.
-Robinson completed 26 of 36 passes for 300 yards, but managed just one touchdown pass—a 20-yarder to McGee in the fourth quarter—as the Florida defense successfully executed a "bend-but-don't-break" strategy.
+After a hard-fought victory over Wake Forest, Tennessee traveled to Gainesville to face #7 Florida, who had not lost since the first week of the 1984 season.
+Robinson completed 26 of 36 passes for 300 yards, but managed just one touchdown pass — a 20-yarder to McGee in the fourth quarter — the Florida defense successfully executed a "bend-but-don't-break" strategy.
 Late in the fourth quarter, with Tennessee trailing 17–10, Robinson led the Vols to midfield, but the drive ended when his pass was tipped by Florida defensive tackle Rhondy Weston and intercepted by linebacker Alonzo Johnson to seal the victory for the Gators.